thiagorasouza/weather-app/README.md

 - [x] Prints the temperature and weather condition in the current location with local units (celsius, fahrenheit...)
 - [x] The user can type in a new location and get updated weather conditions
 - [x] The user can switch temperature units
-- [x] The app remembers the last location the user typed
+- [x] ~~The app remembers the last location the user typed~~
+- [ ] The app only remembers the last location if it was **typed** by the user, and so displays its weather conditions on any new accesses
+- [ ] The user can go back and check the weather conditions from it's geolocation after typing and searching for other locations

 Layout: